 - Exhale slowly through pursed lips, and feel the muscles in the face, jaw, shoulders, and stomach relax.

-This breath should be practised ten times a day and is helpful for moments of transition.
+This breath should be practiced ten times a day and is helpful for moments of transition.
 Such as between projects, as it helps the body let go of stored tension.

 - Sit comfortably.